 The exponential growth of the Internet of Things

-One thing we can agree on is that the internet of Things still has a long way to go and that growth of connected devices or “intelligent things” will indeed grow exponentially over the coming years, as multiple challenges continue to get solved.
+One thing we can agree on is that the Internet of Things still has a long way to go and that the growth of connected devices or “intelligent things” will indeed continue to rise exponentially over the coming years, as multiple challenges continue to get solved.

-With that growth, enabled by what Gartner would call a “nexus of forces”, comes growth in many other areas such as traffic, storage, processing capacity, data volumes, you name it.
+With that growth, enabled by what Gartner would call a “nexus of forces”, comes growth in many other areas such as traffic, storage, processing capacity, data volumes, network capabilities, you name it.